Galieve/transactional-jpf/README.md

 Every experiment produce several short `.out` files.
 It is recommended to read their content either with cat or copying it to the host machine via [`docker cp`](https://docs.docker.com/engine/reference/commandline/cp/).

+After each experiment two scripts are executed.
+The first one condense all information in a CSV file while the other plot several graphics depending on the experiment realized.
+We strongly recommend using `docker cp` for visualizing the graphical results.
+Every file mentioned before is contained in the corresponding experiment folder.

 **Notes**

 The time limit set is to 30' per case.
 It is recommended to be careful when running each script as it may take up to 1 day per script.
 Some sub-benchmarks are already predefined for having a satisfactory user experience.
+Those sub-benchmarks are also associated with their corresponding tables and plots.

 ## First experiment: application scalability